intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Overview/orca-tf-dataset.md

 # Convert to orca xshards
 train_shards = dataframe_to_xshards_of_feature_dict(df, df.columns, accept_str_col=True)
-# Create an Orca TF Dataset from a Friesian FeatureTable
+# Create an Orca TF Dataset from an Orca Xshards
 ds = Dataset.from_tensor_slices(train_shards)
 # List all elements in ds
 # {'movieid': 1193, 'userid': b'1', 'rating': 5.0, 'timestamp': 978300760, 'title': b"One Flew Over the Cuckoo's Nest (1975)", 'genres': b'Drama'}